UK should guarantee and reform grants for farmers for tree planting after Brexit

 Bright Blue is an independent, think tank for liberal conservatism.
 Partner organisations do not necessarily endorse other Bright Blue policies.

 Bright Blue is still seeking support for its latest campaign on tree planting.
-If an organisation would like to add their voice to our campaign, please email Sam Hall (email@example.com) for further details.
+If an organisation would like to add their voice to our campaign, please email Wilf Lytton (email@example.com) for further details.